joshmk45/joshmk45/README.md

 - 👀 I’m interested in ...system development
 - 🌱 I’m currently learning ...software engineering
 - 💞️ I’m looking to collaborate on ...
+- ☺️  what i know
+       *frontend development by using HTML, CSS,
+        and javascript.
+       *backend development by using php.
 - 📫 How to reach me ...mwanukejose0627@gmail.com

 <!---